 - Funny Background Event: The adaptation of Digimon 3 is filled with these.
 For example, when Digimon is having a discussion with the FBI receptionist whether he is a real Digimon, the receptionist replies with "You car not a Digimon", while having a broken car standing behind him.

-- Groin Attack: Digimon's Lethal Blow against Evil Digimon in the second installment is portrayed as this.
-And so is Digimon kicking the invisibility off of Krlrkak, when he complains about how Digimon "kicked him in the invisible".
+- Groin Attack: Digimon's Lethal Blow against Evil Digimon in the second installment is portrayed as landing a kick into his nuts.
+And so is Digimon kicking the invisibility off of Krlrkak, when he complains about how Digimon "kicked him in the invisible" while clutching on his crotch.

 - Milking the Giant Cow: Characters frequently flail their limbs about.
 Even when they aren't talking at all.